DessimozLab/edgehog/README.md

 The package itself should be compatible with Windows, Mac and Linux operating systems.

-Edgehog is written in purge Python, so a working python installation is needed before installing edgehog.
+Edgehog is written in Python, so a working python installation is needed before installing edgehog.
+The version of python version must be >=3.9 and <3.13

 #### Installing Python on Ubuntu 22.04

-Python can be installed directly from its `apt` system using `apt install python3`
+Python can be installed directly from its `apt` system using `apt install python3.12`

 ## Installation